5th Floor, Rajapushpa Summit

 The Middle-East and Africa General Aviation Market is Segmented by Type (Helicopters, Piston Fixed Wing, Turboprop, Business Jet), and Geography.

-The Middle-East and Africa general aviation market is projected to grow with a CAGR of more than 3% during the forecast period.
+The Middle-East and Africa general aviation market is projected to register a CAGR of more than 3% during the forecast period.

-Middle-East and Africa General Aviation comprise all civil flights except scheduled passenger airline services.
+Middle-East and Africa's general aviation market comprises all civil flights except scheduled passenger airline services.
 The report includes private aircraft, sports aircraft, training aircraft, and agriculture aircraft.

 |Piston Fixed Wing|